lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/02-quick-start.rst

       **Connect the Cable to the Board**

-      1. Connect the type C USB cable to the board as shown in :ref:`usb-c-connect-figure`.
+      1. Connect the type C USB cable to the board as shown in the figure below.
 The connector is on the top side of the board near barrel jack.

       .. figure:: media/ch03/usb-c-connection.*
          :width: 740px